spencercarli/react-native-js-navigator-example/tutorials/navigator-tutorial.md

 ---

 Thanks for reading and I hope you found this exercise valuable!
-Whenever I want to better understanding something, or just want a code challenge, I try to find something I use often and start rebuilding it to scratch.
+Whenever I want to better understanding something, or just want a code challenge, I try to find something I use often and start rebuilding it from scratch.
 Not only can it help you better understand what's going on but it can also help you contribute back to the open source solution you typically use!

 My name is Spencer Carli - I teach people to use React Native to make their product vision a reality through online tutorials and consulting.
 Looking for more tutorials?
 Checkout [my courses](https://learn.handlebarlabs.com/), [tutorials](https://medium.com/@spencer_carli), or [Youtube channel](https://www.youtube.com/handlebarlabs)!